kdakan/Building-a-Pascal-Compiler/README.md

 4. Code optimizer (code optimization, generates optimized machine code in terms of speed and memory usage)

 - The purpose of lexical analysis is to recognize the words (tokens) that make up the language and pass them to the parser for syntax analysis.
-- The parser loads syntactic meaning to the words (tokens) with the help of reserved words and signs of the language.
+- The parser loads syntactic meaning to the words (tokens) with the help of reserved words and special symbols of the language.
 This is similar to loading syntactic meaning such as subject, object, verb to words in a sentence.
-- As words (tokens) are recognized, they are registered together with some additional information (variable types, addresses, sizes, etc.) to the symbol table.
+- As words (tokens) are recognized, they are registered together with some additional information (variable types, addresses, sizes, etc.) in the symbol table.
 When the same words (tokens) are encountered again, the information is stored in the symbol table is used to check for semantic errors.
-- The last step is to produce machine code that matches the meaning and meaning of these words in the sentence.
+- The last step is to produce machine code that matches the meaning of these words in the sentence.
 If necessary, the generated code can be optimized to reduce memory or increase speed.
 - In order to make more efficient optimizations and/or to generate code for different machines, first, a more convenient generalized intermediate code is generated, then this intermediate code is optimized and converted to real machine code for the desired machine.
-- Some compilers produce fast interpretable code for a virtual machine and run this program on different machines by interpreting this code.
+- Some compilers produce fast interpretable code for a virtual machine (JVM, CLR, etc.) and run this program on different machines by interpreting this code.

 ## 2. Grammar, production, alphabet, language:
-The grammar of a language (G) is as in the simple example shown below:
+The grammar of a language (G) can be demonstrated with a simple example shown below:
 ```
 sentence -> subject object verb
 subject -> I | name
 object -> the book | home
 verb -> went | took
 ```
-The template is determined by the production rules.
+The template of the language grammar is determined by the production rules.

 - Here the "|" symbol means "or".
 Each of these rules, which derives the right-hand symbols from the left-hand symbol, is called a production.